 The difference between a broth and a stock is the cooking time.
 A broth is cooked for up to 48 hours, and stock is cooked for three hours.

 Sometimes the chefs add tomato paste and whole tomatoes to their stock, and there are hundreds of variations.
-You can cook with this broth if a recipe calls for beef stock.
-Most of the stuff in cartons at the grocery store is not good for you.
+You can cook with this recipe for bone broth if a recipe calls for beef stock.
+Most of the stuff in cartons at the grocery store isn't good for you and could have sugar and preservatives in it.

 I enjoy cooking my stock in a slow cooker (Crockpot) because I don't have to worry about watching the pot.
 I can roast the bones, sauté the vegetables, throw everything into the pot, close the lid, skim the foam after an hour, and come back several hours later while I do other things.
 It's easy.

-Follow the directions in the recipe and place the pot on high heat, bring to a boil.
-Let it boil for 10 minutes and then skim the foam that has risen to the top and then lower the heat to the lowest setting on your stove and let it simmer covered for 3-12 hours.
+Follow the directions in this recipe, place all of the ingredients in a stockpot and place the pot on high heat, bring to a boil.
+Let it boil for 10 minutes and then skim the foam that has risen to the top and then lower the heat to the lowest setting on your stove.
+Let it simmer (not boil) covered for 3-12 hours.

 If you need to run out for an hour or while it is cooking in a stock pot, keep the pot covered, turn off the heat and go.
 There's enough heat in the pot to keep it cooking for a few hours.
 Turn it back on when you get home.